Deterministic stability architecture for distributed systems.

 Where it sits in the stack

-The Stability Layer sits at the submission boundary just before tasks are dispatched into execution, applying control before delays, retries and queueing effects propagate across the system.
+The Stability Layer sits at the submission and coordination boundary before work is dispatched into execution, applying deterministic control before contention, retries and queue amplification propagate across the system.

 Workflow / client layer Job submission, orchestration and iterative control

-FoundScript Stability Layer Predictive control across submission and execution paths
+FoundScript Stability Layer Timing, admission and predictive stability control across execution paths

 Queue / scheduler / runtime Existing infrastructure remains authoritative